deepmindru-afk/shaw/backend/CHECK_AGENT_STATUS.md

 2. Select your project: `bunnyai` or `bunnyai2`
 3. Navigate to **Agents** section
 4. Check:
-   - Is there a deployed agent? (should be `shaw-voice-assistant` if deployed to cloud)
+   - Is there a deployed agent? (should be `roadtrip-voice-assistant` if deployed to cloud)
    - Are there any running agent instances?
    - Check agent logs in the dashboard